William Wardell: London office

 By the time of his marriage aged 23, Wardell was already independently practicing as an architect.
 Between 1846 and 1858 he designed, restored or re-ordered about 30 churches in the UK, a rapid success.
-As this was an era of massive church restoration (Nikolaus Pevsner has said many churches were "over-restored" during this time) it is possible that this high figure may include churches Wardell only redesigned or restored.
-Whatever the true number of churches he designed in England, this was a period not only of church restoration but also building of many new Roman Catholic Churches.
-Wardell's work wasn't just limited to England though.
-He was commissioned by Robert Hope-Scott and his wife, of Abbotsford, Melrose, to build a church for the growing Roman Catholic community in the nearby town of Galashiels, Scotland.
-The designs drawn, work began in 1856 and wouldn't be completed for another 20 years.
-Our Lady & Saint Andrew's is still in use as the Parish Church to this day.
-Wardell and John Newman were by no means the only converts to Catholicism; a large number of notable intellectuals too changed their faith.
-This, coupled with the greater freedom Catholics obtained by the Catholic Emancipation Act which restored the hierarchy and removed some of the prohibitions on Catholics which had prevailed since the time of the reformation, led to the Catholic Church having a revival in Britain.
-Thus the newly converted Pugin and his protégé Wardell were well placed to receive the numerous commissions which came flooding in.

 The heritage-listed Church of St Birinus in Bridge End, Dorchester-on-Thames, Oxfordshire was constructed between 1846 and 1849.
-This church was one of the first Roman Catholic churches built following the passing of the 1839 Catholic Emancipation Act.
 The small and simple building is an almost exact replica of a 14th-century Gothic chapel.
 It is constructed of Littlemore stone with a Caen stone porch.
-The interior has rectangular nave leading in the traditional fashion through a rood screen to a smaller and lower ceilinged chancel.
+The interior has a rectangular nave leading in the traditional fashion through a rood screen to a smaller and lower ceilinged chancel.
 The nave has a vaulted ceiling supported by wooden strapwork.
 Lit by stained glass windows, the whole structure hardly differs from the design of Anglican churches constructed in the same period.
 The expected paraphernalia of the more ritualistic Catholic worship is absent; side chapels and numerous secondary altars are conspicuous by their absence.
 The only contemporary jarring feature not found in an English country church is the set of late Byzantine style gilt chandeliers.